There was an era of my mother/wife life that was the hardest for me.

 We were both exhausted and frustrated and there was this horrible cycle of resentment and anger in our marriage that neither of us knew how to manage (cue the investment in marriage counselling! #worthit).
 [Related: 12 ways to heal and strengthen your marriage]

 So, amongst all the mess, as we tried to pinpoint things we could do to scramble our way out of this and we realized that our schedule was a big source of stress.
 We each needed/wanted time away but it was hard to ask for, hard to fit in last minute or to make it feel like it was equally distributed between us (why did we think we needed to keep score?).

 We realized we needed to get assertive about asking for time away AND that we needed to PLAN FOR IT.

 1. Set the regular date you will sit and go over the calendar

 So, began our weekly calendar meetings.
 Because Conor’s shift work is a week on a week off we would usually do it on his last evening of work, so just as we are jumping into the week off.
 (Guess it is actually a bi-monthly meeting in our case).

-buy Pregabalin india We look at the calendar as it is with all the kid activities and any work I have scheduled, then it gets filled with things like gym time for Conor, a work out for me, any house projects we want to do, any errands we need to run, anything that we need to prep for the kids, maybe even a date, or a time for a kid-parent date (I know the wording is horrible, but you know what I mean).
+We look at the calendar as it is with all the kid activities and any work I have scheduled.
+Then it gets filled with things like gym time for Conor, a work out for me, any house projects we want to do, any errands we need to run, anything that we need to prep for the kids, maybe even a date, or a time for a kid-parent date (I know the wording is horrible, but you know what I mean).

 This was four years ago.
 A LOT has changed in our marriage, in our parenting and in our home (praise the Lord, a literal answer to prayers!).
 We still hold a lot of value in these weekly meetings and if we miss one we find ourselves saying halfway through the week that we should have done one.